eric-d-knowles/vscode-greene/doc.md

     ssh -N -L 8888:localhost:8889 greene-compute
     ```

-    **Note:** This command needs to be executed on your local machine, so be sure to run it in a new Terminal window; it won't work in the compute node window.
+    **Note:** This command needs to be executed on your local machine, so be sure to run it in a new Terminal window; it won’t work in the compute node window.

     After to you run this command, no output will be printed and the window will appear to hang.
 This is normal; your local machine is listening.

 9. **Activate the Kernel in VS Code**

-    The next step is to open VS Code and activate the Jupyter kernel you've just set up.
+    The next step is to open VS Code and activate the Jupyter kernel you’ve just set up.